-If traditional “retirement” is what you’re after, no question, the opportunities overseas are diverse and appealing.
+If traditional retirement is what you’re after, no question, the opportunities overseas are diverse and appealing.
 I suggest many destinations in these pages where you could withdraw from the rest of the world and spend the rest of your days swinging in a hammock or bettering your golf game.

 I’d like to suggest, though, that that’s but one (I’d say limited) strategy.
-Why not think bigger and broader.
+Why not think bigger and broader?
 Why wait until you have some magic number of dollars saved or invested to chase your dreams of cross-border adventure?

 Instead, use your imagination and your professional experiences and personal interests to conceive a strategy for earning the money you need to fund your adventures as you go.
-Not only is this approach more practical, as it allows you to control your income long term and through retirement, but it’s also immediate.
+Not only is this approach more practical, as it allows you to control your income long-term and through retirement, but it’s also immediate.

 My ideas for retirement are about moving around the world as whim and wanderlust dictate and settling in to get to know each place where I land, its people, and the local way of life.
-What goes on here, I’m always wondering about wherever in the world I happen to be.
+What goes on here?
+I’m always wondering about wherever in the world I happen to be.
 How do people spend their time here?
 How do they do what they do, and how might I participate?

 Unretired, I’m working and productive but in control of my day and my time.
 I’m not tied to a conventional work schedule or to a conventional anything.
-I organize a non-conventional schedule that allows me to indulge in the best of the place where I happen to be that day while still meeting all my deadlines and business-building objectives.
+I organize an unconventional schedule that allows me to indulge in the best of the place where I happen to be that day while still meeting all my deadlines and business-building objectives.

 I’m more productive than ever because I’m more content, less stressed, and less distracted by daydreams of the life I could be living.

 Your unretirement plan likely will look different than mine.
-Not many are crazy enough to commit to what I committed to when I launched the Live and Invest Overseas business, but now that I’m in this thing I want to see how far my team and I can take it.
+Not many are crazy enough to commit to what I committed to when I launched the Live and Invest Overseas business, but now that I’m in this thing, I want to see how far my team and I can take it.

 The point for you is that you can unretire at any age and with any level of income, assets, or savings, and you can unretire anywhere in the world that supports your unretirement agendas.

-You could be unretired, period, living a má s o menos conventional retirement lifestyle but in a new country, meaning a lower cost of living and days filled with adventure and the exotic.
+You could be unretired, period, living a más o menos conventional retirement lifestyle but in a new country, meaning a lower cost of living and days filled with adventure and the exotic.
 You could be unretired and earning an income (think laptop business).